tleyden/tleyden.github.io/source/_posts/2014-10-25-docker-on-aws-gpu-ubuntu-14-dot-04-slash-cuda-6-dot-5.markdown

 ## Setup host instance

 Follow the instructions in [setting up an Ubuntu 14.04 box running on a GPU-enabled AWS instance](http://tleyden.github.io/blog/2014/10/25/cuda-6-dot-5-on-aws-gpu-instance-running-ubuntu-14-dot-04/).

-You will end up with a host OS:
+You will end up with a host OS with the following properties:

 * A GPU enabled AWS instance running Ubuntu 14.04
 * Nvidia kernel module